 Some people could have impaired vision or be unable to hold a physical book.

-Aside from the books themselves, all that’s needed is a CD player or a simple MP3 player to play the audio files.
+In addition to the books themselves, all that’s needed is a CD player or a simple MP3 player to play the audio files.

 1. Free books on tape from the public library

-If your older adult is vision impaired, they may also be eligible for the National Library Service’s free braille and talking book library service.
+If your older adult is vision-impaired, they may also be eligible for the National Library Service’s free braille and talking book library service.

 2. Free books online on LibriVox